Kowada Station: Lines

 Kowada Station is served by the Iida Line and is 83.8 kilometers from the starting point of the line at Toyohashi Station.

 Station layout

 The station has one ground-level side platform serving a single bi-directional track, with a small wooden station building.
 Until 2008, the station had dual opposed side platforms, but one platform has since been discontinued.
 The station is not attended.

 Adjacent stations

 History

 Kowada Station was established on December 30, 1936, as the terminal station of the now-defunct Sanshin Railway.
 On August 1, 1943, the Sanshin Railway was nationalized along with several other local lines to form the Iida line.
-All freight services were discontinued in December 1971 and the station has been unmanned since February 1984.
+All freight services were discontinued in December 1971 and the station has been unstaffed since February 1984.
 Along with the division and privatization of JNR on April 1, 1987, the station came under the control and operation of the Central Japan Railway Company.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 8 passengers daily (boarding passengers only).
+In fiscal 2019, it was used by 3 passengers daily.